sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Working_with_Projects/Using_Open_Declaration_to_jump_to_another_location_in_your_code.md

 {"title":"Using Open Declaration to jump to another location in your code","weight":"90"}

-# Using Open Declaration to jump to another location in your code

 This page describes how to use the Open Declaration feature to jump to another location in your code.

 ## Introduction